Newshub to close at end of June

 But that new show, Bridge, has been beset by delays, mainly caused by a hiring freeze at Warner Bros.
 Discovery.
 It was expected to be on air by now, but inside sources then pinpointed April and - as late as last week - June.

-In the background, head of news Sarah Bristow has left the business and been replaced by an interim head, Richard Sutherland.
+In the background, its head of news, Sarah Bristow, has left the business - and has been replaced by an interim head, Richard Sutherland.

 MediaWorks, which has its own financial struggles, continues to operate as a radio and outdoor business, owned by US company Oaktree Capital Management and outdoor advertising company QMS.